Animalsebas/Image_colors_identifier/README.md

 # Image_colors_identifier
-Program to identify all the colors in an image.
+Python program to identify all the colors in an image.
 Results in HEX, RGB and CSS (closest match)

 # USAGE
 Main window: